chicio/chicio.github.io/_posts/2018-08-02-design-thinking-design-sprint-workshop.md

  The process helps spark innovation, encourage user-centered thinking, align your team under a shared vision, and get you to product launch faster.

-So design thinking is an approach to design product based on iterations of a serious of step that includes: acquire a deep knowledge of the problem, prototyping and user test your new product ideas.
+So design thinking is an approach to design product based on iterations of a series of step that includes: acquire a deep knowledge of the problem, prototyping and user test your new product ideas.
 The design sprint is the formalisation of design thinking: it is a time constrained process (usually 5 days) where all the design thinking steps